 During an episode of Jimmy Kimmel Live! on March 19, 2024, Dr. Dre stated that Eminem intended to release a new album that year.

-On May 31, 2024, Eminem released the lead single, "Houdini", from the upcoming album The Death of Slim Shady (Coup de Grâce).
-The song topped charts in many countries.
+On May 31, 2024, Eminem released "Houdini", the lead single from his upcoming album The Death of Slim Shady (Coup de Grâce).

-On June 28, 2024, Eminem posted a teaser for the album's second single, titled "Tobey" and featuring Detroit rappers Big Sean and BabyTron.
+On June 28, 2024, Eminem posted a teaser for the album's second single, titled "Tobey," featuring Big Sean and BabyTron.

-On July 12, 2024, Eminem's concept album was released through Shady Records, Aftermath Entertainment, and Interscope Records.
-It became his eleventh number-one album on the Billboard 200, ending Taylor Swift’s chart run and was met with mixed reviews.
+On July 12, 2024, Eminem's concept album was released through Shady Records, Aftermath Entertainment, and Interscope Records, becoming his eleventh number-one album on the Billboard 200.

 In August 2024, Matthew David Hughes returned to Eminem's property and was arrested again.